Antoine equation: Example calculation

 This example shows a severe problem caused by using two different sets of coefficients.
 The described vapor pressure is not continuous—at the normal boiling point the two sets give different results.
 This causes severe problems for computational techniques which rely on a continuous vapor pressure curve.

 Two solutions are possible: The first approach uses a single Antoine parameter set over a larger temperature range and accepts the increased deviation between calculated and real vapor pressures.
 A variant of this single set approach is using a special parameter set fitted for the examined temperature range.
 The second solution is switching to another vapor pressure equation with more than three parameters.
 Commonly used are simple extensions of the Antoine equation (see below) and the equations of DIPPR or Wagner.

 Units

 The coefficients of Antoine's equation are normally given in mmHg—even today where the SI is recommended and pascals are preferred.
 The usage of the pre-SI units has only historic reasons and originates directly from Antoine's original publication.

-It is however easy to convert the parameters to different pressure and temperature units.
-For switching from degrees Celsius to kelvin it is sufficient to subtract 273.15 from the C parameter.
-For switching from millimeters of mercury to pascals it is sufficient to add the common logarithm of the factor between both units to the A parameter:
+It is, however, easy to convert the parameters to different pressure and temperature units.
+For switching from degrees Celsius to kelvins, it is sufficient to subtract 273.15 from the C parameter.
+For switching from millimeters of mercury to pascals, it is sufficient to add the common logarithm of the factor between both units to the A parameter: